eliquinox/jLOB/README.md

 # _jLOB_
-## L3 Order Book and Matching Engine Implementaion in Java
+## L3 Order Book and Matching Engine Implementation in Java

+jLOB has all the basic capabilities of a functional exchange.
+It currently supports HTTP protocol as well as basic FIX communication.

 ### Quickstart

 To start the service:

-`gradle bookApp`
+`gradle bookHttpApp`

 This will start the orderbook service on `http://localhost:4567`.